Astronomy

 Electronics

-Electronics For Kids
+Electronics For Kids -

-- A nice collection of simple electronics experiments.
+A nice collection of simple electronics experiments.

-The American Radio Relay League
+American Radio Relay League - If you are

-- If you are interested in electronics as a hobby, you can't do better
+interested in electronics as a hobby, you can't do better that

-that amateur radio.
+amateur radio.
 And the best place to learn about amateur

 radio in the U.S. is the ARRL website.

-The TEARA Volunteer Examiner Team
+The TEARA-SCARS Volunteer

-accredited volunteer examiner teams.
-One such team, located in
+are administered by accredited volunteer examiner teams.

 Electronics Tutorials

-- Here you will find a series of lessons on electricity and electronics
+- Here you will find a series of lessons on electricity and

-The theory portion is applicable everywhere.
+radio license.
+The theory portion is applicable

 Technology